pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 The blue line is the function for predicting the price of the house as a function of its size.
 You can think of this function as a very simple neural network.

-The input to the neural network is the size of a house, denoted by `x`, which goes into a single neuron and then outputs the predicted price, which we denote by `y`.
+The input to the neural network is the size of a house, denoted by 𝑥, which goes into a single neuron and then outputs the predicted price, which we denote by 𝑦.

 ![](Images/14.png)